bretmorin/html-journey-notes/README.md

             font-size: 5em; //this will be 5x the <p> value }
         ```
+    - For responsive height sizing, vh (viewport height) is a best-practice sizing method
+        ```
+        .custom-element {
+            height: 50vh //this means it will always be 50% of viewport height
+        }
+        ```

 ### Section 5: Advanced CSS
 1. #### ***Display Types***